-God is not distracted by the celebrations of men, His attention is always focused on our needs and suffering.
+God is not distracted by the celebrations of men, His attention is always focused on our needs and suffering regardless of the season.

-Christmas intensifies our loneliness, our pain, our depression but it does not lengthen it.
+Christmas intensifies our loneliness, our pain and our depression, but it does not lengthen it.
 Many lose hope because they mistakenly think that the way they feel at this time will last forever.
-Both the good and the bad that the holiday season produces will only last for a time (That is why they call it a season).
+Both the good and the bad that the holiday season produces will only last for a time (That is why they call it "a season").

-We need to remember that life is a mixture of good and bad and that most of us will experience both sooner or later.
-The only thing that lasts forever is our soul and the wise person usually focuses on maintaining a good relationship with God through the good and the bad.
-It is not so much how long the good or bad lasts or how intense it is: it is if we remain faithful to God during the good and the bad that counts.
+We need to remember that life is a mixture of good and bad, and that most of us will experience both sooner or later.
+The only thing that lasts forever is the soul and the wise person usually focuses on maintaining a good relationship with God throughout the good and the bad.
+It's not so much how long the good or bad lasts or how intense it is: it is if we remain faithful to God during the good and the bad that really counts.

 Some people like to grieve…for the dead, for their past mistakes, for the bad things going on.
 There is safety and comfort in grieving.
 You know how you should act.
-You do not have to make as much of an effort.
-It is one way of getting and keeping attention.
-You do not have to deal with the future; you can live in the past.
+You don't have to make as much of an effort.
+It's one way of getting and keeping attention.
+You don't have to deal with the future; you can live in the past.

 Christmas seems to trigger the grieving cycle in people.
-In order to break this cycle we need to remember what Solomon says in Ecclesiastes 3:1,
+In order to break this habit, however, we need to remember what Solomon says,

 There is a time for every event under heaven…

-There is a time for grieving and there is a time to stop grieving.
+This means that there is a time for grieving and there is a time to stop grieving.
 It is helpful to remember not to confuse the times for grieving and the times for rejoicing.
 Christmas, it's meaning, the way it is celebrated, is a time for rejoicing.
-It is okay to give ourselves the permission to smile, to rejoice, to feel happiness when the occasion calls for it.
+It's okay to give ourselves the permission to smile, to rejoice, to feel happiness when the occasion calls for it.

 His birth was significant because it put into motion God's plan to save mankind.
 Jesus did not remain a baby, He grew into a man and as a man He performed miracles, spoke God's Word, was ultimately crucified and then 3 days later was raised from the dead by the power of God.
 All of this was done to prove that He was the Son of God and that faith in Him expressed in repentance and baptism would result in eternal life for His followers (John 3:16; Acts 2:37-38).

-- God has not and will not forget us
+- God has not and will never forget us

 - Our sadness, like all things good or bad, is only temporary